Compensation

 Interim compensation for bereaved families

-There will be an interim compensation payment of £100,000 made to bereaved families where no compensation has yet been received.
+You can apply for an interim compensation payment of £100,000 made to the estates of deceased infected people where no compensation has yet been received by any family members.
 Please note that if an interim compensation payment has already been awarded to a bereaved partner, for example, there will be no further interim compensation payment made to the estate.

 You have acute hepatitis C or chronic hepatitis B